leliel12/talks/vvv2016/carpyncho/poster.rst

 format client-side with Brython (http://brython.info/) to avoid the execution of untrusted code on the server side.

-The syntax can be sumarized as:
+The syntax can be summarized as:

 .. code-block:: python